aristosv/beatbox/README.md

 - signage_video -> play local video files
 - signage_youtube -> download & play youtube video

 Keep in mind I'm working on this for the learning experience.
-There's no warranty whatsoever that these are robust enough to be used in a production environment.
+There are no warranties whatsoever.